Designing For & With

 Designing an inclusive team workspace, where post-meeting discussions are needed.

-When conducting market research, we found that for our target audience, current meeting and team management tools such as...
+We found that for people who stutter, current meeting and team management tools such as...

 Docs & Otter.ai: Meeting Note-taking Tools